 Below is a Summary of the League, Team and Individual Competitions ran over the course of the Shropshire Premier Bowling League.
 Please click the headers for each one to see more history about them.

 The League was created in 1994 with 12 teams that were invited in by the league officials.
 All but Castlefields accepted their invitation, with Archibald Worthington taking their place.
 Battlefield won the inaugural league by 8 points to Chester Road.
 Castlefields entered the league the year after bringing the number up to 13, and then won the league four times in a row until St Georges ended that sequence in 1999 and then won the league a further two years after Castlefields won a league treble in 2000, adding the Pool A and Alan Mayhew Trophy to the league title.
 A new name in Chester Road then came in and won the league three years on the trot, before St Georges returned in 2006 and 2007 to win the league again, the latter as part of the league treble.
-Castlefields returned to form to win the league another 3 times before a new force in Newport came to the fore and have dominated the league ever since, winning the league 5 times.
+Castlefields returned to form to win the league another 3 times before a new force in Newport came to the fore and dominated the league, winning the league 5 times.
 Sir John Bayley recorded their first triumph in 2016.